chrisleekr/binance-trading-bot/README.md

 ## Contributors

-Thanks for all contributors.
-[Click to see our heroes](https://github.com/chrisleekr/binance-trading-bot/graphs/contributors)
+Thanks to all contributors :heart: [Click to see our heroes](https://github.com/chrisleekr/binance-trading-bot/graphs/contributors)

 ## Disclaimer